Jodie Cunningham

-Cunningham works as community engagement lead for the organisers of the 2021 Rugby League World Cup as well as being an ambassador for the women's tournament.
+Cunningham worked as community engagement lead for the organisers of the 2021 Rugby League World Cup as well as being an ambassador for the women's tournament.

 Cunningham was appointed as the RFL's National Women’s and Girls’ Development Manager in November 2021.
+In January 2024 she left that post to take up a new post with St Helens as head of women’s pathways and performance.

 2022 saw St Helens retain the Challenge Cup with Cunningham scoring a try in the final against Leeds Rhinos.
 In the Super League Cunningham captained St Helens to second place in the league but the team were unable to repeat their 2021 successes losing in the play-off semi-final to eventual Grand Final winners Leeds.

+In April 2023, Cunningham was named as captain of the England team, succeeding St Helens teammate Emily Rudge.